-Jeremy Wong brings up some great points: Using WordPress does not equate to ranking #1 in search results, and opting to use a drag-and-drop builder like Wix does not mean SEO doom.
+However, using WordPress does not equate to ranking #1 in search results, and opting to use a drag-and-drop builder like Wix does not mean SEO doom.

 The best way to boost your rankings is through on-page optimization techniques like ensuring every page on your site only has one H1 heading, making good use of link anchor text and image alt text, and doing keyword research to craft the most in-depth, helpful guide on a given topic possible.
 None of these methods are WordPress-only techniques.

 Remember, Google has more than 200 ranking factors determining which pages to serve up to internet searchers and in what order.
+And they constantly change.
 To Google, a website is a website.
 A WordPress site can be poorly optimized and a Wix website can be a top result for competitive terms.
 We advise Wix users to take advantage of the SEO Wizard to learn how to set your site up for success.